shomilj/personal-website/_posts/articles/creating-an-inclusive-course/2021-12-25-creating-an-inclusive-course.md

 **Kind words are important.** In 161, we ask our proctors to run down a list of announcements at the start of an exam -- and the very last announcement is always a set of kind words (e.g. "You'll all do great!").
 Similarly, we try to begin and end our email blasts with a few kind words as well, rather than going straight to business.
 These all contribute to building a welcoming course environment!

+**Try to build in support for one-on-one meetings with students.** We have a few TA's who dedicate a few of their hours towards these meetings each week - and they say every one of these meetings end with the student saying something like "this has been so helpful, I was really stressed out before the meeting and now I am in such a good place and ready for...".
+The difference between a private Piazza post or email and directly speaking to a struggling student is astounding.
+Discussion with larger courses suggests that these meetings are difficult to scale to larger classes - but that doesn't invalidate the merit of them (Related: [see these tips.](https://docs.google.com/document/d/1tJa-e48socf9LDCtQn0fzGqnTOn69qRhs7HUZG3IQsk/edit#heading=h.bnp8gflkqbmu))

 ## Piazza

 **Give people updates on what's happening on Piazza, instead of leaving posts unresolved.** Our average response time on Piazza is 8-12 minutes.
 Admittedly, this is probably due to some degree of (voluntary) TA overwork, but it's one of the things that our course staff receives the most amount of positive feedback for.
 One tip that I'd personally love to see in other classes: if you're blocked on immediately resolving a post or don't know what the answer is, then respond with a quick "Investigating" or "I've pinged XYZ to look into this" so students don't think you're flat-out ignoring posts!